-Plastic: In past years, this category met the 50 percent statewide compliancy rate, but was not compliant this year with the increase to 75 percent and falls short at 69 percent this fiscal year.
-This is a 2 percent decrease from FY 2018-19.
-Spending and compliancy in this product category remains fairly consistent and averaging \$35 million a year in purchases, of which \$24 million is SABRC compliant.
-The California Department of Highway Patrol, California Parks and Recreation State Park Headquarters, California State University Chancellor's Office, Department of General Services, Department of Justice, Department of Transportation and Department of Water Resources were the top seven spending agencies in this category; each agency reported spending more than \$1,000,000.
-Only two of these agencies exceed the 75 percent compliance requirement.
+Plastic: In past years, this category met the 50 percent statewide compliancy rate, but was not compliant for a second year with the increase to 75 percent.
+The plastic category falls short at 71 percent this fiscal year.
+This is a 2 percent increase from FY 2019-20.
+The California State University Chancellor's Office, California Department of Highway Patrol, Department of State Hospitals, Department of Forestry and Fire Protection, Department of Transportation and Department of Water Resources were the top six spending agencies in this category; each agency reported spending more than \$1,000,000.
+The California State University Chancellor's Office, at 46 percent, was the only agency that did not meet or exceed the 75 percent compliance requirement.
 Agencies stated large emergency purchases due to COVID-19 was the reason for not meeting SABRC compliance.
-These purchases included face shields, personal protective wear, wipes, touchless dispensers that did not contain PCRC and were purchased quickly that did not enable agencies the time to find compliant items.
+These purchases included face shields, personal protective wear, wipes, touchless dispensers that did not contain PCRC and were purchased in an emergency setting did not enable agencies the time to find compliant items.
 Other agencies commented the need to purchase telework and ergonomic equipment for staff.

-Graph 6: Statewide Plastic Product Purchases and Percent SABRC Compliance Trend for FY 2015-16 to FY 2019-20
+Graph 5: Statewide Plastic Product Purchases and Percent SABRC Compliance Trend for FY 2015-16 to FY 2020-21

-Paint: The statewide compliance rate for PCRC latex paint decreased to 22 percent.
+Paint: The statewide compliance rate for PCRC latex paint decreased to 13 percent.
 The compliance rate for paint was on a steady increasing trend since FY 2016-17 at 25 percent to an all-time high of 60 percent in FY 2018-19.
-The overall state spending for paint decreased to \$3,041,452 compared to \$9,388,689 (FY 2018-19).
+The overall state spending for paint decreased to \$2,296,188 compared to \$3,041,452 (FY 2019-20).
 The overall compliance rate for recycled paint has been low for many years, in part because some of the spending agencies with the largest expenditures in this category are not purchasing recycled content paint and the availability of recycled interior paint is not as robust as it is for exterior paint.

-The California State University Chancellor's Office, Department of General Services, Department of Transportation, and Department of Water Resources are the top four spending agencies in this category, each reported spending more than \$190,000 in the paint category.
-The total reportable dollars for paint for the four agencies totaled \$2,552,981, accounting for 84 percent of the statewide reportable dollars in this category.
-Both DGS and CalTrans had the majority of their paint purchases through mandated state contracts in which none of the products on these state contracts contained the required amount of recycled content.
+The Department of Transportation, California State University Chancellor's Office, and Department of Water Resources are the top three spending agencies in this category, each reported spending more than \$160,000 in the paint category.
+The total reportable dollars for paint for the three agencies totaled \$1,813,182, accounting for 79 percent of the statewide reportable dollars in this category.
+CalTrans purchased a majority of their paint through mandated state contracts in which none of the products on these state contracts contained the required amount of recycled content.
+Several purchases were for automotive paint which is not available with PCRC.
 Without these purchases, they would have reached the required SABRC compliance percentage.

-Other agencies commented in reports that recycled paint does not meet professional standards, primarily use aerosol or epoxy paint for marking and PCRC paint is not available, it is not available in direct to metal paint, it does not adhere well to old buildings, is difficult to color match, and either the vendor or business submitting a bid does not include the recycled content information on the product or includes the wrong information.
+Other agencies commented in reports that recycled paint does not meet professional standards primarily use aerosol, direct to metal, or epoxy paint for marking and PCRC paint is not available in these products.
+Other explanations are that PCRC paint does not adhere well to old buildings, is difficult to color match (important to agencies in leased buildings), and either the vendor or business submitting a bid does not include the recycled content information on the product or includes the wrong information.
 It is also possible a large volume of paint is purchased as part of service contracts, where paint type was not prescribed, and the choice has been left to the painting contractor.